 One of the most popular questions we get from people is where exactly our restaurant intel comes from.
 Well, aside from obviously paying close attention to openings, buzz, and various online resources, we listen to our friends.
-We've got a certain contingent of homies who swear by Dokebi, a Korean bar and restaurant in the warm heart of Williamsburg.
+We’ve got a certain contingent of friends who swear by Dokebi, a Korean bar and restaurant in the warm heart of Williamsburg.

 OK, so this Bibimbap is absolutely incredible.
 I’ve been thinking about it ever since the first time we shared that special moment together, and can’t wait until the next time we do it all over again.
 Make sure you get it in the hot stone bowl, that’s key.
 Also, if you’re going with a meat, get beef instead of pork or chicken - way more flavor.
 The tofu is really good too.

 This is where the whole hangover curing, ridiculously comforting brunch kicks into full gear.
 Braised Berkshire pork belly set over a bed of Anson Mills’ organic grits with a sunny-side-up egg and country gravy served in a sizzling stone bowl.
 Sounds awful, right?
 Maybe if you hang with PETA.
 This dish will set you straight, we promise.

 Your standard veggie pancake.
 Definitely get it with kimchee.
 Solid, but nothing crazy.

 A very tasty noodle soup with thick rice noodles in a fish and veggie broth.
 This wouldn’t be our first choice here, but it’s definitely a good option on a cold day.